 Patient assistance programs (PAP)

 Some drug companies offer PAP.
 If you meet certain qualifications, you may be able to get GLP-1s at low or no cost for a period of time.
-Contact the drug company of the prescribed GLP-1 med to learn more.
-If you qualify, be sure to ask for how long this program will cover your costs.
+Contact the drug company of the prescribed GLP-1 medication to learn more.
+If you qualify, be sure to ask how long this program will cover your costs.

-Each GLP-1 drug is a little different.
-So it’s important to ask your care provider or pharmacist any specific questions you may have.
-If you decide to move forward with a GLP-1 drug and you’re not on any other medication, you can get started when you please.
-If you’re already on a medication for diabetes like metformin or insulin, talk to your doctor about the best time to add in your GLP-1. *Pro tip: If your GLP-1 drug is weekly, create a consistent routine by picking and sticking to a day and time that works for you.
+If you decide to move forward with a GLP-1 drug and you’re not on any other medication, you can get started at any time.
+If you’re already on medication for diabetes like metformin or insulin, talk to your doctor about the best time to add in a GLP-1.

-GLP-1 meds are usually started at low doses.
-This helps to prevent gastrointestinal side effects like nausea and constipation.
-With your care provider’s supervision, you will gradually increase the dose until the most effective, well-tolerated dose is reached.
 It can take anywhere from weeks to months to get to the optimal level.
-You may see your blood sugar improve within a few weeks.
+You may see your blood sugar improve within a few days to weeks.
 Weight loss will depend on changes you are also making to how you eat and how much activity you are getting; being on a GLP-1 drug may make it easier to make these changes.

 Some GLP-1 drugs are given by self-injection, while others are in pill form.
 Here are some tips on how to be successful with each type of medication: